carl-neng/XFTemplate/README.md

 # XFTemplate
-I want to create this repository for xamarin forms tempate easy to develop when we need it.
+I want to create this repository for xamarin forms template easy to development when we need it.